Adam Webster (footballer, born 1995): Brighton & Hove Albion

-On 3 August 2019, Brighton completed the signing of Webster, signing him on a four-year deal for an undisclosed fee.
-He made his debut 25 days later on the 27 August in a 2–1 away win against Bristol Rovers in the EFL Cup.
-Webster made his Premier League debut and league debut for The Seagulls starting in the 4–0 away loss to defending champions Manchester City on 31 August.
+On 3 August 2019, Brighton & Hove Albion completed the signing of Webster, signing him on a four-year deal for an undisclosed fee.
+He made his debut 25 days later on 27 August in a 2–1 away win against Bristol Rovers in the EFL Cup.
+Webster made his Premier League debut and league debut for the Seagulls starting in the 4–0 away loss to defending champions Manchester City on 31 August.
 Webster scored his first goal for Brighton and his first in the top flight on 19 October in a 2–1 defeat to Aston Villa at Villa Park.
 Throughout Webster's debut season for Brighton he kept his competition in Shane Duffy out of the starting line-up on a regular basis, starting in all 31 league appearances he played in, scoring three goals, assisting one and recording five clean sheets.

 Webster played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February, claiming their first league win at Anfield since 1982.
 He scored his first goal of the season, scoring the equaliser – coming from 2–0 down – in an eventual 3–2 home victory over champions Manchester City on 18 May, with fans returning to football.